kevin-allen/dataScienceNeuro/installation.md

 To be able to run Python code, you will need to install Python on your computer if your Operating system does not come with it.

+Below are instructions to install Python and a few Python libraries on Windows or Ubuntu.

 ## Windows operating system

 I recommend using `Anaconda` to install Python on your Windows computer.